Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Up the Airflow

 Blow dryers are noisy, and many dogs are afraid of them at first.
 Act excited, and slowly introduce your dog to the dryer.
-Start with it turned off and then turned on but away from the dog, treat often.
-When ready to dry you can start on a lower airflow since it’s usually quieter.
+Start with it turned off and then turned on but away from the dog; treat often.
+When ready to dry, you can start on a lower airflow since it’s usually quieter.
 But over time, you should work up to the highest airflow you can.
 That’s because the higher the airflow, the faster your dog will get dry.
 Look for a blow dryer with a higher number of feet per minute or cubic feet per minute to help your dog dry faster.
 You can use a blow dryer designed for humans, but one built for dogs works even better and is usually quieter.

-Image Credit: Jonathan Sebastiao, Unsplash
+Image By: Jonathan Sebastiao, Unsplash

-4. Work from Head to Tail
+4. Work From Head to Tail

 In general, your dog’s fur runs smoothly away from their head.
 Working from head to tail helps your dog be more comfortable and helps you dry the fur more smoothly.
 Move back and forth over a small area at a time, working your way down the dog’s body.